rdanalytics/jekyll-now/_posts/2015-1-26-Text-Processing.md

 categories: python pandas
 author: Rodolfo Soto
 keywords: Text Processing Scikit-Learn
 ---

+In the past couple of years the use of unstructured data for data mining and machine learning has increased exponentially.
+This is due thanks to the continues improvement of tools such as NLTK as well as Scikit-Learn, which have allowed to use text for prediction and classification in easier way.
+Today we will review Scikit-Learn's text feauture extraction package, the **tfidvectorizer** to be more precise.

 {% highlight python %}
 |-------------+-------------------|
 |	      |	SalaryNormalized  |